CI/CD Guide

 Ascend Software Development Kit (SDK)

-The concept of CI/CD (in Ascend) relies on a solid understanding of the Ascend Software Development Kit (SDK).
+In Ascend, the CI/CD concept relies on a strong understanding of the Ascend Software Development Kit (SDK).
+The SDK enables the following capabilities for CI/CD:

 Ascend Development Workflow